This ZGRO review covers its holding, fees, returns, pros and cons, how to purchase BMO ETFs in Canada, and how it compares to VGRO.

 More importantly, you should ensure that your investment objectives, time horizon, and risk tolerance is suited to a growth-oriented portfolio.

 ZGRO has an annual management fee of 0.18% and a Management Expense Ratio (MER) of 0.20%.

 Compared to the average bank equity mutual fund with a 1.98% fee, you could save a lot of money over time.

-When you consider the fact that active mutual funds rarely beat the market (i.e. their benchmark index), these fee savings coupled with close to market returns over time can easily translate into more money in your retirement pot.
+When you consider that active mutual funds rarely beat the market (i.e. their benchmark index), these fee savings, coupled with close-to-market returns over time, can easily translate into more money in your retirement pot.

-Compared to a robo-advisor such as Wealthsimple, you are also saving some money.
-For example, Wealthsimple has a management fee ranging from 0.40% to 0.50%.
-After adding the in-built ETF fees, your total fees are in the 0.60% to 0.70%.
+Compared to a robo-advisor such as Questwealth, you also save some money.
+For example, Questwealth has a management fee ranging from 0.20% to 0.25%.
+After adding the in-built ETF fees, your total fees are in the 0.35% to 0.50% range.

 The higher fees for robo-advisors come with advantages, including hands-free investing, free financial advice, tax-loss harvesting, and other perks.

 Depending on how often you buy and sell ETFs (ZGRO) in your portfolio and your account size, trading fees can significantly increase your costs.